vsbuffalo/scidataflow/README.md

 There is a fundamental other valuable asset in modern science other than that paper.
 It is a reproducible, reusable set of project data.

+SciFlow uses a fairly permissive project structure.
+However, it must work around one key issue: most remote data stores do not supported nested hierarchy.
+Of course, one could just archive and zip a complex data directory (and in some cases, that is the only option).
+However, keeping this updated is a pain, and it archive files (like `.tar.gz`) obscure the data files they contain, making it difficult to track them and their changes.

+SciFlow gets around this by allowing data to be in any directory below the project root directory (the directory containing `data_manifest.yml`, and likely `.git/`).
+However, t

 Science has several problems, and I think the most severe of which is that manuscripts have extremely limited value in terms of our long-term understanding of complex phenomenon.
 Science needs to build of previous work